ghanteyyy/nppy/PROJECT GUIs/CALCULATOR/README.md

 # Calculator

-Capable of addition, subraction, division and multiplication with some trigonometric functions.
+Capable of addition, subtraction, division and multiplication with some trigonometric functions.

 <img src="included_files/1.png">